gatsbyjs/gatsby/docs/docs/conceptual/react-hydration.md

 ## Partial hydration

 If you don't need the aforementioned app-like features and only need a bit of JavaScript on your page here and there, then you should use Gatsby's [partial hydration](/docs/conceptual/partial-hydration) feature.
-It enables you to only mark specific parts of your site as interactive, while the rest of your site stays static by default.
+It enables you to only mark specific parts of your site as interactive while the rest of your site stays static by default.
 There will be no React hydration for these static portions.
 Follow the [partial hydration how-to guide](/docs/how-to/performance/partial-hydration) to learn more.

 ## Additional resources